guillec/ambi/README.md

 ### Short Clip Examples

-These are 10 second clips of soundscapes done with Ambi.
+These are 10 second clips of soundscapes done with Ambi. (make sure your the volumen is unmuted)

 https://user-images.githubusercontent.com/81830/199151946-2d388847-684c-4993-aaa7-454455dcb037.mp4